Isotopes of oxygen: Applications

 Solid samples (organic and inorganic) for oxygen isotopic ratios are usually stored in silver cups and measured with pyrolysis and mass spectrometry.
 Researchers need to avoid improper or prolonged storage of the samples for accurate measurements.

 Due to natural oxygen being mostly ^{16}O, samples enriched with the other stable isotopes can be used for isotope labeling.
-For example, it was proven, that the oxygen released in photosynthesis originates in H_{2}O, rather than in the also consumed CO_{2}, by isotope tracing experiments.
+For example, it was proven that the oxygen released in photosynthesis originates in H_{2}O, rather than in the also consumed CO_{2}, by isotope tracing experiments.
 The oxygen contained in CO_{2} in turn is used to make up the sugars formed by photosynthesis.

-In heavy water reactors the neutron moderator should preferably be low in ^{17}O and ^{18}O due to their higher neutron absorption cross section compared to ^{16}O. While this effect can also be observed in light water reactors, ordinary hydrogen (protium) has a higher absorption cross section than any stable isotope of oxygen and its number density is twice as high in water as that of oxygen so that the effect is negligible.
+In heavy-water nuclear reactors the neutron moderator should preferably be low in ^{17}O and ^{18}O due to their higher neutron absorption cross section compared to ^{16}O. While this effect can also be observed in light-water reactors, ordinary hydrogen (protium) has a higher absorption cross section than any stable isotope of oxygen and its number density is twice as high in water as that of oxygen, so that the effect is negligible.
 As some methods of isotope separation enrich not only heavier isotopes of hydrogen but also heavier isotopes of oxygen when producing heavy water, the concentration of ^{17}O and ^{18}O can be measurably higher.
-Furthermore the ^{17}O(n,α)^{14}C reaction is a further undesirable result of an elevated concentration of heavier isotopes of oxygen.
-Therefore facilities which remove tritium from heavy water used in nuclear reactors often also remove or at least reduce the amount of heavier isotopes of oxygen.
+Furthermore, the ^{17}O(n,α)^{14}C reaction is a further undesirable result of an elevated concentration of heavier isotopes of oxygen.
+Therefore, facilities which remove tritium from heavy water used in nuclear reactors often also remove or at least reduce the amount of heavier isotopes of oxygen.

 Oxygen isotopes are also used to trace ocean composition and temperature which seafood is from.